dpastling/plethora/README.md

 overlap) / (domain length)

-6. 6\_batch\_clean.sh
+6. **6\_batch\_clean.sh**

 This script is a link to the script above.
-At this stage it will remove the alignment and fastq files if present.
+At this stage it can remove the alignment and fastq files if present.

-7. 7\_batch\_gc\_correction.R
+7. **7\_batch\_gc\_correction.sh**

 ```bash
 bsub < code/1000genomes/7_batch_gc_correction.sh
 ```

 This script performs the GC correction step using conserved regions that are assumed to be found in diploid copy number.
 This script requires the `_read.depth.bed` file generated in step five above as well as a file with the percent GC content for each domain.

-Behind the scenes, the shell script calls `code/gc_correction.R` which can be run manually like so:
+Behind the scenes, this shell script calls `code/gc_correction.R` which can be run manually like so:

 ```bash
 code/gc_correction.R results/HG00250_read.depth.bed data/hg38_duf_full_domains_v2.3_GC.txt